Houdini 21.0 Nodes Copernicus nodes

 Center

-The center of the output noise range.
+The center of the output noise range, which offsets the pixel values.

 The amount of contrast to apply to the noise before the Amplitude and Center parameters.
 You can use this parameter to make the noise more extreme without exceeding the 0 to 1 range.